joestradamus/femi-gnab-some/README.md

 ####     Extracting and Analyzing Relevant Data

-Each tweet has a unique id, details about the user (including the number of followers they have, their name, their description), details about when and where the tweet occurred, and plenty more information.
+Each tweet has a unique id, details about the user (including the number of followers they have, their name, their description), details about when and where the tweet occurred, and plenty more.
 I'll collect the following information, and extract some of my own from analyzing the topics and sentiment of the tweet's text:

 ``` javascript